salesforce/offline-app-developer-starter-kit/README.md

 If you’re unfamiliar with developing Lightning Web Components, the [Building Lightning Web Components](https://trailhead.salesforce.com/content/learn/trails/build-lightning-web-components) Trailhead trail is a great resource for building and testing LWCs.
 Before deploying your LWC to the mobile app, you should first verify that it works online in a browser, wherever possible.
 Verifying in a browser is not possible for some advanced, mobile-only functionality such as camera access, barcode and business card scanning, etc.

 1. Create an LWC using SFDX: Create Lightning Web Component.
 Give it a name such as "`viewObjectType`".
 Replace "`objectType`" with the Object Name you're trying to display, such as "`viewWorkOrder`".
-2. Get your LWC to render your custom object.
+2. Update your LWC to render your custom object.
 If you need a starting point:
   * Use the [viewAccountRecord](https://github.com/salesforce/offline-app-developer-starter-kit/tree/main/force-app/main/default/lwc/viewAccountRecord) in the Starter Kit as an example.
 Copy the content of the `.js`, .`html`, `.xml`, and `.css` files into your new component's files.
   * Change your `view<ObjectType>.js` file:
     * Change the class name "export default class ViewAccountRecord" to your Component's name.
 For example, "export default class ViewObjectType".